coding-circle/charades/README.md

   ],
   settings: {
     rotations: 2,
-    turnDuration: 90,
+    turnDurationSeconds: 90,
-    teamNumber: 2, // defaults to 2, number of teams.
+    teamsCount: 2, // defaults to 2, number of teams.
     autoStart: true, // if true automatically starts a turn after preivous (with countdown).
 Otherwise the actor has a button to click when ready.
   },
   games: [